2020 Day Camp

 As part of the registration process, campers need to receive a general physical exam from a pediatrician (not their cardiologist) within one year of the first day of camp.
 For Day Campers, this is due July 1st.

-Camp Odayin’s Day Camp is located at Dodge Nature Center in West St. Paul, Minnesota.
-Located on 320 acres of diverse landscape, Dodge Nature Center offers a variety of experiences with over five miles of hiking trails, prairie and oak savanna restoration projects, bridges over small streams and a 550 foot boardwalk across a large pond.
-The Nature Center also includes a demonstration farm, apple orchard, apiary and unique classrooms.
+Day Camp is hosted at the Dodge Nature Center Farm Education Building at 1701 Charlton Street, West St. Paul, MN 55118.
+Dodge Nature Center is located on 320 acres of diverse landscape and offers a variety of experiences with over five miles of hiking trails, prairie and oak savanna restoration projects, bridges over small streams and a 550 foot boardwalk across a large pond.
+The Nature Center also includes a demonstration farm, apple orchard, apiary, and unique classrooms.

 A sample day at Camp Odayin